 Manchester resident Ann Mitchell tells Patch that she was stopped at a light last Tuesday night when her Chevrolet Blazer was struck from behind by a Chevrolet Tahoe at Dougherty Ferry and Carman roads.

 As previously reported by Patch, the impact of the crash caused both vehicles to burst into flames, trapped Mitchell in her burning SUV and left the Tahoe driver unconscious in his SUV and with a head wound.
-Much of what happened following the crash was caught on the Manchester police dash cam video in this article, including two men risking their lives to pull the Tahoe driver from his vehicle as it was engulfed in flames and Mitchell being cared for after she escaped nearly burning alive.
+Much of what happened following the crash was caught on the in this article, including two men risking their lives to pull the Tahoe driver from his vehicle as it was engulfed in flames and Mitchell being cared for after she escaped nearly burning alive.

 "There was a lot of heroism that night," Mitchell tells Patch.

 She admits it was a terrifying and emotional night, but refuses to feel like a victim.
 Instead, she is only looking forward and feeling so grateful to those that helped care for her during last Tuesday's ordeal.

 "It's very raw, because you feel your being victimized again.
 Even though you want to tell people the good story," Mitchell tells Patch as she recollects how the events unfolded.

 She was leaving an artist guild meeting and was only a mile and half from home when she said her SUV was struck and ignited into flames.

 "I took my seat belt off and tried to get the hell out of there.
 I tried the driver side door, but it wouldn't open and I went to the passenger side.
 It wouldn't open either.
 I guess rear impact jams the doors.
 There was a lot of smoke.
 I went back to the drivers side," Mitchell explains of trying to escape the SUV that was engulfed in flames.
 "I consciously knew it, but I didn't take a second to look at it.
 I just remember the smoke and an eerily orange glow."